 You can read more on the volume formula by reading this interesting article on volume of cube.

-Let us have a look at a few solved examples on cube for a better understanding.
+Let us have a look at a few solved examples on the cube and its properties for a better understanding.

 Example 1: What is the amount of water is stored in one ice-cube of side length 5 in?